 Vitamin enriched brine shrimp and Mysis shrimp can be offered as a treat.
 However, such shrimps should not be given as the main staple – tailspot blennies need to have a vegetable-heavy diet.
-Omega One freeze dried brine shrimp is a good product and we used this for many years.
+Omega One freeze-dried brine shrimp is a good product and we have used this for many years.
 You can purchase it from Chewy.com.
 Here’s a link.

 Your blenny will need to be fed 2-3 small meals per day, depending on how much algae is in your tank.
 If your blenny is being underfed, he or she may begin to nip and pick at SPS corals and LPS corals, as well as clam mantles.

 The tailspot blenny is reef compatible and will do well with other non-aggressive fish.
 Tailspot blennies are bottom-dwelling fish.
-They should not be housed with other bottom-dwellers or single blennies; unless you plan to keep the blennies in a male-female pair.
-Although not aggressive, they can be territorial with others of their kind or other species who have a similar appearance.
+It is best not to house them with other bottom-dwellers or single blennies; unless you plan to keep the blennies in a male-female pair.
+Although not aggressive, they can be territorial with others of their kind or other species which have a similar appearance.

 If you want to house more than one blenny, do so in a large tank (50+ gallon) for the best chance of success.
 Be sure to monitor your blennies for signs of unrest.
-It’s also best to avoid housing your blenny with larger, more aggressive fish, as the blenny is easily intimidated and may stop eating if he or she is scared.
+It’s also best to avoid housing your blenny with larger, more aggressive fish.
+This is because the blenny is easily intimidated and may stop eating if he or she is scared.

-The aquarium itself should be at least 15- 20 gallons, but of course, the bigger the better- especially if your blenny will have tank mates.
-The tank should have a fitted lid, as this species has been known to jump out of their tanks.
+The aquarium itself should be at least 15 – 20 gallons, but of course, the bigger the better – especially if your blenny will have tank mates.
+The tank should have a tight-fitting lid, as this species is apt to jump out of their tank.
 The tank’s temperature should sit at 73-81 degrees Fahrenheit.
 The tank we have listed here is one of our favorites.
 It’s a 15 Gallon aquarium with filters and light built-in and perfect for smaller saltwater fish like Tailspot Blennies.

-The bottom of the tank should ideally be covered with a sand substrate.
+Cover the bottom of the tank ideally with a sand substrate.
 In addition to a scattering of live rock for hiding, grazing, and resting.
-Tailspot blennies are found living in small crevices in the wild, so don’t be afraid to create tight-fitting spaces with your live rock.
+Tailspot blennies are live in small crevices in the wild, so don’t be afraid to create tight-fitting spaces with your live rock.

 Although the tailspot blenny doesn’t need certain lighting conditions or water filtration systems, it does prefer calm water.
-The use of a low-flow filtration system that leaves the water virtually undisturbed is recommended.
+We recommend the use of a low-flow filtration system as these so not disturb the water too much.

-Ensure you have a fitted lid, these fish are expert jumpers and have been known to jump straight out of their tank and onto the floor.
+Fitting a lid to the tank is best practice; these fish are expert jumpers and have been known to jump straight out of their tank and onto the floor.
 Many fishkeepers have found their beautiful blenny laying dead on the floor.
 Many saltwater aquariums don’t have lids.
 It is advisable in the first week to place a sheet of clear acrylic or plastic over the top until he is comfortable in his or her new surroundings.

 Over a period of 4 or 5 days, the female might deposit several batches of eggs, all of which the male must fertilize.
 Until they hatch, he will guard them.
 The eggs hatch within 24-72 hours and once they do, keeping them alive can be a challenge.

-The eggs often need to be moved into a separate tank that has been set up specifically for rearing and has matching water parameters.
-Once the yolk sacs have been fully absorbed, the tiny fish will need a constant supply of food such as rotifers, to help them grow and keep them healthy.
+At this point, it is best to move the eggs into a separate breeding tank.
+You set this up specifically for rearing and with matching water parameters.
+On full absorption of the yolk sacs, the tiny fish will need a constant supply of food such as rotifers, to help them grow and keep them healthy.